 Unrelated to all these events, Sahmad set out to find the one who killed his tribe, stumbled upon an age-old, dream-sucking shining ball of tentacles, after which his story finally got connected to the plot about the enslaving mutant.
 So far, Sahmad's is the only story to have been wrapped up.

-There is also Marendar, an artificial assassin, designed to kill all good guys, whom we haven't heard of for months, thanks to all the other plots.
+There is also Marendar, an artificial assassin, designed to kill all good guys, whose story didn't last beyond his introduction, thanks to all the other plots.

 The Metal Gear games are very well known for this.
 In the end though, they manage to tie everything up pretty well after numerous retcons and mind screwdrivers, but even then one or two holes are left open.

-As far as we know, the story is still not completed, with Rising pending on release (how the hell did Raiden get into that cyborg ninja suit and how did he rescue Sunny anyway?)
+As far as we know, the story is still not completed, with more prequels on the way.

 The Kingdom Hearts series has slowly become infamous for this.
 For new people, the original Kingdom Hearts had a very clear plot: monsters that come from the darkness of people's hearts who are battled by the current wielder of a giant key that cuts hearts, as he looks for his friends whom he lost.
 A bit weird, but clear.
 Then Organization XIII came in, a new enemy that raises some questions.
 These are answered in KH II... by raising more questions.
 Many more.
 It all kept snowballing from there.